 WHOIS got its name because a WHOIS record basically answers the question: Who is responsible for this domain name?

 To know how WHOIS works, watch this video.

 What Information Can You Get from a WHOIS Record?

-All of the information on domains’ WHOIS records are usually collated in a database that users can query.
+All the information on WHOIS records is usually collated in a database that users can query.
 Each WHOIS record provides the following details about a domain and its owner:

 - Estimate domain age

 - Registrar’s name, Internet Assigned Numbers Authority (IANA) identification number, and contact information